onfido/onfido-android-sdk/README.md

 **Note**: If the strings translations change, it will result in a minor version change.
 If you have custom translations, you're responsible for testing your translated layout.

-If you want a locale translated, you can get in touch with us at [android-sdk@onfido.com](mailto:android-sdk@onfido.com).
+If you want a locale translated please contact Onfido's [Customer Support](mailto:support@onfido.com).

 ### NFC capture using Onfido Studio

 Recent passports, national identity cards and residence permits contain a chip that can be accessed using Near Field Communication (NFC).
 The Onfido SDKs provide a set of screens and functionalities to extract this information, verify its authenticity and provide the resulting verification as part of a Document report.

-From version [18.1.0](https://github.com/onfido/onfido-android-sdk/blob/master/MIGRATION.md#1800---1900) onwards of the Onfido Android SDK, NFC is enabled by default and offered to end users when both the document and the device support NFC.
+From version [18.1.0](https://documentation.onfido.com/sdk/android/migration/#1800---1900) onwards of the Onfido Android SDK, NFC is enabled by default and offered to end users when both the document and the device support NFC.

-For more information on how to configure NFC and the list of supported documents, please refer to the [NFC for Document Report](https://developers.onfido.com/guide/document-report-nfc) guide.
+For more information on how to configure NFC and the list of supported documents, please refer to the [NFC for Document Report](https://documentation.onfido.com/guide/document-report-nfc) guide.

 ## Completing a session